Astignoob/Minecraft-Paper-Server-On-Heroku/README.md

 1. Click on the button below, Give the app a name (This is also going to be your panel's subdomain), Paste your Dropbox API key, and click on deploy.<br>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. Now go to https://APP_NAME.herokuapp.com/panel/install.php to create an account and server (Please notice that the total server ram is limited to 512 mb.)
+2. Now go to https://APP_NAME.herokuapp.com/panel/install.php to create an account and server ( Please notice that the total server ram is limited to 512 mb for free dynos )

 3. Paste your ngrok key on the Dashboard page.